nkh/bash-rd/README.md

 # FORMATTERS

-A formatter is an external program that formats the received data by the server.
+A formatter is an external program that formats the data received by the server.

-Without a formatter the data is simply echoed.
+Without a formatter the data is echoed.

 Formatters also get the stored key/value in their environment.